webOS-ports/webos-lib/README.md

 	{name: "myDialog", kind:"ModalDialog", components[/* your components */, { kind: onyx.Button, content: "Close popup", ontap: "closePopup"}]}
 	closePopup: function() {this.$.myDialog.hide()};

+##PalmService

+_enyo.PalmService_ is a component similar to _enyo.WebService_, but for Palm service requests, with the ability to manage one or more active requests at any given time.

+**Example:**

+	{kind: "enyo.PalmService", service: "palm://com.palm.systemservice/time", method: "getSystemTime", onResponse:"handleResponse", onError:"handleError"}

 ##ProgressOrb

 A circular variant of the onyx progress bar with an button in the center.
 Uses an enyo.Animator for smooth transitions between values.